-The Council's website includes information about the history of the Alaska Judicial Council.
+The "About AJC" tab of the Council's website includes information about the history of the Alaska Judicial Council.
 Also posted are minutes from Alaska's Constitutional Convention in which the delegates discussed Alaska's merit selection and retention system and the Judicial Council's role, a roster of all current and past members of the Judicial Council, current Judicial Council bylaws, and references to all current laws regarding the Council.